Grossglockner Trophy 2004 Memorial "Mister Rudge", Helmut Krackowizer

 Grossglockner Trophy 2004:

-On Friday - scrutineering - the weather God at the Grossglockner did not prove benevolent.
-Rain and wind in the paddock, fog on the mountains - it was like during the last great races in 1938 and 1939.
+On Friday — scrutineering day — the weather gods at the Grossglockner were not benevolent.
+Rain and wind swept through the paddock, fog covered the mountains — conditions reminiscent of the last great races in 1938 and 1939.

-AJS Kettel, NSU Bullus, Rudge Ulster, Moto Guzzi, Norton international and Manx, Velocette KTT MK 4, 8 and MAC, Matchless and BMW, Bultaco, Aermacchi, Moto Morini and other brands nearly marques made themselves ready for starting.
-Clearing weather at 8 o'clock in the morning of Saturday July 3 cheered everyone enormously.
+AJS Kettles, NSU Bullus, Rudge Ulsters, Moto Guzzis, Norton Internationals and Manx models, Velocette KTT Mk IV, VIII and MAC, Matchless, BMW, Bultaco, Aermacchi, Moto Morini and many other marques prepared themselves for the start.
+When the weather cleared at 8 a.m. on Saturday, 3 July, spirits rose considerably.

-The higher a riders number the better and dryer the roads and the warmer the air.
-Even spectators began to appear, by midday they numbered over two thousand.
+The higher a rider’s starting number, the better and drier the road — and the warmer the air.
+Even spectators began to appear, and by midday more than two thousand had gathered.

 Terrible luck befell David Lawrence from England.
-On his first and what became his last run his Douglas (1949, 498 cc) lost a plug cap from one of its transverse cylinders.
-With the throttle held wide to maintain momentum Lawrence pushed the flailing plug cap back on and the engine went back on full song.
-Leant over in a tight corner the bike spat rider onto the road and totally removed a cylinder from the crankcases.
+On his first — and what became his last — run, his Douglas (1949, 498 cc) lost a plug cap from one of its transverse cylinders.
+With the throttle held wide open to maintain momentum, Lawrence pushed the flailing plug cap back on and the engine roared to life again.
+Leaned over in a tight corner, the bike spat its rider onto the road and tore an entire cylinder from the crankcases.

-Up to the start of the second heat at 17 o'clock there was motorcycle-nostalgic romance in the paddock: Peter Hinterreiter had put up beer tables in front of his van, with a "kitchen brigade" (the ladies), a Griller and small "restaurant operator/barkeeper shank", in which one met to a cosy chat.
-One found Sammy Miller in John Biggs' motor home at a central point in the paddock and so he always was "in contact" with the others.
-Huber father (Peter) and son (Anton) enjoyed the warm summer day.
-News that the summit of the Grossglockner (3,798 m a. s.) and the Pasterze (glacier) was now free of clouds.
-Roads were dry and the restart at 5 p.m. looked certain.
+Up to the start of the second heat at 5 p.m., the paddock was filled with nostalgic motorcycling romance.
+Peter Hinterreiter had set up beer tables in front of his van, complete with a “kitchen brigade” (the ladies), a grill and a small improvised bar — a cosy meeting point for conversation.
+Sammy Miller could be found in John Biggs’ motorhome at a central spot in the paddock, always “in contact” with everyone.
+Peter Huber and his son Anton enjoyed the warm summer day.
+News spread that the summit of the Grossglockner (3,798 m) and the Pasterze glacier were now free of clouds.
+The roads were dry and the restart at 5 p.m. seemed assured.

-The unique car designed by Ferdinand Porsche developed 295 HP (1934) on the wheels.
-In 1936 two years of development of the Vee 16 gave 520 HP.
-The car participated in 59 competitions, and won outright decide 33.
+The unique car designed by Ferdinand Porsche produced 295 hp at the wheels in 1934.
+After two years of development, the V‑16 delivered 520 hp in 1936.
+The car competed in 59 races and won 33 outright.

-On the Grossglockner the weather started to deteriorate but several thousand more spectators had gathered to see the fun.
+Up on the Grossglockner the weather began to deteriorate again, but several thousand more spectators had gathered to enjoy the spectacle.

-In the starting area Peter Krackowizer, one of the sons of the racing professor commentated ably about history and motorcycles.
+In the starting area, Peter Krackowizer — one of the sons of the “racing professor” — commentated knowledgeably on the history and the motorcycles.

-Sammy Miller opened the second heat.
-Letting rip to an average speed of 72,4 km/h.
-Gustl Hobl made the hill echo with his DKW.
+Sammy Miller opened the second heat, storming up the mountain at an average speed of 72.4 km/h.
+Gustl Hobl made the hill echo with the sound of his DKW.

-Organizer Thomas Fritsch had been second quickest on his opening run and was determined to win.
-Perhaps he tried too hard for he crashed heavily on a long left-hand bend three kilometers from the start and bounced off a wall to suffer a ride in an ambulance and a night in a hospital with broken ribs and severe bruises.
-A replacement ambulance had to be moved in and the race restarted.
+Organizer Thomas Fritsch had been second fastest in the first heat and was determined to win.
+Perhaps he pushed too hard, for he crashed heavily on a long left‑hand bend three kilometres from the start, bounced off a wall and ended up in an ambulance — spending the night in hospital with broken ribs and severe bruising.
+A replacement ambulance had to be brought in before the race could restart.

-To close the day in perfect conditions the entire entry made its way back to the Paddock and the prize presentation in the "Lukas Hansl" Hotel opposite the paddock.
+To close the day in perfect conditions, the entire field returned to the paddock and then to the prize‑giving ceremony at the “Lukas Hansl” Hotel opposite the paddock.

 page 3 of 4 1 2 3 4